mwouts/jupytext/docs/config.md

 "notebooks/" = "ipynb"
 "scripts/" = "py:percent"
 ```
-Note that if you are using a `pyproject.toml` file with this dict format, you should make sure the table header is instead `[tool.jupytext.formats]`
+Note that if you are using a `pyproject.toml` file with this dict format, you should make sure the table header is instead `[tool.jupytext.formats]`.

 The `root_prefix` is matched with the top-most parent folder of the matching name, not above the Jupytext configuration file.